AGrush/Typescript/notes.md

 ####11 TS Example

-- ts-node module is for running tsc & node together using `ts-node index.js`
+- ts-node module is for quickly compiling & running a typescript file with tsc & node using `ts-node index.ts`

 ####12 Features

+- basic run through of types

 ####13 Maps